Guns and Roses (TV series)

+Guns and Roses is a 2011 Philippine television drama action series broadcast by ABS-CBN.
+Directed by Trina N. Dayrit and Rechie A. del Carmen, it stars Robin Padilla, Bea Alonzo and Diether Ocampo.
+It aired on the network's Primetime Bida line up and worldwide on TFC from June 6 to September 23, 2011, replacing Mara Clara and was replaced by Budoy.

 This is Robin Padilla's second action primetime series in the network, following the television series Basta't Kasama Kita, which concluded eight years ago.
 This is the first team up with Bea Alonzo as his leading lady and Diether Ocampo in a TV Production.
 The TV series concluded with a total of 80 episodes.